facundoolano/cljsbin/README.md

 ## cljsbin - HTTP Request & Response Service

 cljsbin is a ClojureScript clone of [httpbin](https://httpbin.org/) that runs on Node.js.
+It provides an API to test common HTTP features and operations (request methods, headers, redirects, etc.).

-It uses the [Macchiato web framework](https://github.com/macchiato-framework/).
+cljsbin is implemented using the [Macchiato web framework](https://github.com/macchiato-framework/) for ClojureScript.

 ### Prequisites